New Hampshire / Maine Renters Insurance

 - Personal Liability, that protects you against a claim or lawsuit if someone is injured or their property is damaged while in your apartment

 - Contents Replacement.
-Provides full replacement cost for personal belongings with no deduction for depreciation.
+Provides the cost for personal belongings, at today’s cost, without depreciation.

 - Personal Injury.
 Protects you against libel and slander.